-Tame stress for life!
+Tame stress and anxiety for life!
 My mission is to show people that change is possible anytime, anywhere.
 Life has its ups and downs, but you can shorten the downs by learning the science backed tools to CHANGE what doesn't serve your best self.

 Dr. Bobby is a board certified physician and a graduate of NYU School of Medicine.

 In practice for 20+ years, she saw too many lifestyle related chronic diseases and became fascinated with the question: why is it so hard to choose healthy behaviors?
 It was something she could personally relate to, having grown up with all the modern maladies of processed foods, poor sleep, inactivity, and "quick fixes" for painful emotions and anxiety.
 When she became a mother, she wanted to fortify her kids with education, inner resilience and habits for a healthy mind and body.
 Mind-Body Medicine, which focuses on the interaction of our mind, thoughts and beliefs with health and behavior, gave her the tools and the science to do just that!
 She’s deeply grateful to her wonderful children, husband, mentors and students who inspire her to learn everyday!